Employers across the North of Tyne region are being asked for their views on what they believe classifies as ‘good work’.

 The Good Work Business Pledge would then provide business across the region with a toolkit to understand how they can ensure their employees have access to ‘good work’ and how this can be achieved.

-Stage 1 of the consultation determined that ‘good work’ should include rewards, a healthy and safe environment, effective communication and development opportunities.
+Stage one of the consultation determined that ‘good work’ should include rewards, a healthy and safe environment, effective communication and development opportunities.

 The second stage of the consultation seeks to further develop the makeup of the pledge with input from business and other stakeholders on how it could operate in the North of Tyne area.